 1.4.2 Steel irradiation temperature,

-1.4.3 Power plant configurations and dimensions, from the core edge to surveillance positions and into the vessel and cavity walls,
+1.4.3 Power plant configurations and dimensions, from the core periphery to surveillance positions and into the vessel and cavity walls.

 1.4.4 Core power distribution,